vivsoftorg/enbuild/charts/enbuild/README.md

 - Iron Bank install with Headlamp enabled: `examples/enbuild/quick_install_ib_headlamp.yaml`
 - Headlamp example notes: `examples/enbuild/quick_install_ib_headlamp.md`

+The Iron Bank examples assume the Helm release name is `enbuild-ib`, which means the generated image pull secret is `enbuild-ib-image-pull-secret`.
+If you install with a different release name, update the RabbitMQ and Headlamp pull secret references in the example values accordingly.

 # Uninstalling the Chart

 To uninstall/delete the `enbuild` deployment: